Yoav666s/dnd-wiki/collections/_items/the-locket.md

-# The Locket
+---
+title: "The Locket"
+permalink: /items/the-locket/
+excerpt: "When the [thing's](/lore/the-thing#thing-of-the-hollow) heart is destroyed, his essence becomes stored in this locket."
+header:
+  image: /assets/images/the-locket-large.jpg
+  teaser: /assets/images/the-locket-large.jpg
+---

-When the [thing's](../lore/the-thing#thing-of-the-hollow) heart is destroyed, his essence becomes stored in this locket.
+When the [thing's](/lore/the-thing#thing-of-the-hollow) heart is destroyed, his essence becomes stored in this locket.
 You may use the Locket as an arcane focus.
 While wearing the Locket:

 - You can expend 1 charge to cast the **move earth** spell.
 - You can expend 2 charge to cast the **phantasmal force** spell.